ctsuu/The-DEF-Pump/README.md

 # Problems with: Diesel Exhaust Gas Treatment System

 The Selective Catalytic Reduction(SCR) technology that uses a urea based diesel exhaust fluid (DEF) and a catalytic converter to significantly reduce oxides of nitrogen(NOx) emissions.
 SCR is the leading technology being used to meet 2010 emission regulations.
-The system comprase with A Urea Tank, a Urea heating barrel, a metering pump, tubing and Urea injector.
+The system comprase with A Urea Tank(group 1), a Urea heating barrel(group 5), a DEF pump(group 9), tubing and Urea injector(group 17).
 The only moving part is the DEF pump that injects small quantities (2% of the diesel fuel) of DEF into the exhaust upstream of a catalyst.
 The DEF vaporizes and decomposes to form ammonia and carbon dioxide.
 The ammonia (NH3) is the desired product which in conjunction to the SCR catalyst, converts the NOx to harmless nitrogen(N2) and water(H2O).

 ![UREA Tank and Components](https://user-images.githubusercontent.com/22917810/130363976-2d4cbe82-cab5-453a-8c38-c38ffe2b0e0f.png)